 A more uplifting visit in the capital, the Royal Palace gives a glimpse into the country’s royal heritage.
 With a stunning pavilion, throne hall and the amazing Silver Pagoda (home to the Emerald Buddha), this royal destination is another top visit in the capital.

-Other sites and activities listed in any recognizable Cambodia tour guide that should definitely be experienced for the real local experience include visiting the central market and Independence Monument, riding through the dusty streets in a TukTuk and tasting all the local Khmer Cuisine flavors.
+Of course, many other sites and activities should definitely be experienced.
+Visit during the April Khmer New Year for a spectacular treat for all the senses.
+Tour like a real local by shopping the central market.
+Visit Independence Monument, ride through the dusty streets in a TukTuk and taste all the local Khmer cuisine flavors.